Berber kings of Roman-era Tunisia: Juba, Bocchus, Juba, Ptolemy

 Decades later, the Numidian king Juba I (r.
 60–46) played a significant role in Rome's civil wars, contested by arms between Pompey and Julius Caesar.
-Juba I was king by descent, being in the line of the famous Masinissa (240–148), per Mastanabal (king 148–140), via Jugurtha's half-brother Gauda (king, 106–88), by Gauda's son Hiempsal II (king thereafter, 88–62), who was the father of Juba I.Duane W. Roller, The World of Juba II and Kleopatra Selene (New York: Routledge 2003), 265 ("Numidian royal line").
-In 47 BC, Julius Caesar and his forces landed in Africa in pursuit of Pompey's remnant army, which was headquartered at Utica near Carthage.
+Juba I was king by descent, being in the line of the famous Masinissa (240–148), per Mastanabal (king 148–140), via Jugurtha's half-brother Gauda (king, 106–88), by Gauda's son Hiempsal II (king thereafter, 88–62), who was the father of Juba I. In 47 BC, Julius Caesar and his forces landed in Africa in pursuit of Pompey's remnant army, which was headquartered at Utica near Carthage.
 There Caesar's enemies Pompey and Cato enjoyed the support of Juba I.

 Juba I had long held a personal animus against Julius Caesar dating back to an incident when Caesar was praetor (62 BC) in Africa; the story is related by the ancient Roman writer Suetonius and regarded King Hiempsal II, father of Juba I. Caesar judged as unfair and oppressive the King's treatment of his noble vassal Masintha and effectively interfered, not without physical altercation between Caesar and Juba I.

 Cato 'Uticensis', a praetor in 54 and a political leader of Caesar's optimate opponents. was at Utica with Juba I. Cato was widely admired, but also widely mocked.
 Caesar's nearby victory at the Battle of Thapsus almost put an end to this Roman civil war.
 Cato committed suicide by his sword.
-Juba I, his kingdom lost, also committed suicide.Havel, Republican Rome (1914, 1996), 523.
-Juba's end was singular.
-Retreating to a villa after the battle, he and a Roman army veteran both ate well, then—escape being hopeless—choose to fight each other to the death.
-Juba won.
-On his order, a slave then slew him.
-Ibid.
+Juba I, his kingdom lost, also committed suicide.
 Caesar annexed Numidia for Rome.

 The Berber kings of Mauretania, Bocchus II of the east (roughly the modern Algerian coast), and his brother Bogud of the west (capital at Tingi, modern Tangier), had both favored Julius Caesar (100–44 BC), whom Juba I had worked to oppose.
 Both had significantly aided Caesar's campaigns: Bogud fought with Caesar in the second Hispanic War; in Africa, Bocchus II captured the Numidian capital city of Cirta from Juba I. In the final Roman civil war (c.
 34–30), the contest lay between Octavius and Marcus Antonius.
 Bocchus II favored Octavius, Julius Caesar's adopted son, later renowned as Augustus, but Bogud inclined to Antonius.
 The victory of Augustus cost Bogud his kingdom.
-Bocchus II remained king, yet before he died, Bochus II willed his kingdom to Rome.Theodor Mommsen, Römische Geschichte, band 5 (Leipzig 1885), translated as The Provinces of the Roman Empire (London 1886, reprint New York 1996), 310–311 [in Chap.
-XIII "The African Provinces"].
+Bocchus II remained king, yet before he died, Bochus II willed his kingdom to Rome.